 The primary goal of the customer interview is to gather enough information to allow the technician to duplicate the customer’s complaint so that the customer knows you are offering great customer service.
 Asking open-ended questions is an effective method to accomplish this.
+As you ask questions, it can be helpful to write down key points of information so that you can review the info later.
 Following the outline below will usually result in gathering the necessary information:

 Once interview is complete customer should be informed of what is going to take place.
 Make sure to include the following information: